arleut/REnderAPI/README.md

 REnderAPI is an open-source rendering library designed to bring graphics, images, animations and interactive interfaces to the terminal.

-The name is a little joke: Render + Ender. 🐉

 ✨ Features